altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 But they think they do."
 *Rossin paced back and forth... *
 "R::This isn't good.
-He's considering if you’re with them, infiltrating" *Rossin continued to pace and Martha fiddled around with the gun.*
+He's considering if you're with them, infiltrating" *Rossin continued to pace and Martha fiddled around with the gun.*
 *Locating and making sure the safety was on, she tucking it behind her pants.*
 "M::So what now?"
 *She asked, tucking her shirt over the gun into her pants.*
 ~Felix studied her, then said.~
-"F::We’re going to Flanagan’s home, to get some answers..."
+"F::We're going to Flanagan's home, to get some answers..."
-~There as an elevator ding, and they both felt the gravity suddenly shift.~ "F::He’s the one that made the undernet"
+~There as an elevator ding, and they both felt the gravity suddenly shift.~ "F::He's the one that made the undernet"
 *The elevator doors opened to the downstairs lobby and they walked out.*
 }
 ## [restructuring](restructuring.md)